rickgm/rickgm/README.md

-"eventual consistency means 'creates garbage'" -Michael Stonebraker
+"eventual consistency means 'creates garbage'"\
+-- Michael Stonebraker

 <!---
 rickgm/rickgm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.